TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-operator/installing-tyk-operator.md

 If you are using [Tyk Stack]({{<ref "product-stack/tyk-charts/tyk-stack-chart">}}), [Tyk Control Plane]({{<ref "product-stack/tyk-charts/tyk-control-plane-chart">}}), or [Tyk Open Source Chart]({{<ref "product-stack/tyk-charts/tyk-oss-chart">}}), you can install Tyk Operator alongside other Tyk components by setting value `global.components.operator` to `true`.

 Starting from Tyk Operator v1.0, a license key is required to use the Tyk Operator.
-You can provide it while installing Tyk Stack or Tyk OSS helm chart by setting `global.license.operator` field.
+You can provide it while installing Tyk Stack, Tyk Control Plane or Tyk OSS helm chart by setting `global.license.operator` field.
 You can also set license key via a Kubernetes secret using `global.secrets.useSecretName` field.
 The secret should contain a key called `OperatorLicense`

 ### Option 2: Installing Tyk Operator via stand-alone Helm Chart